 The first step in obtaining such an agreement is to contact the state's Federal Excess Personal Property (FEPP) program coordinator.

 Note on GSA Advantage!®: State and local wildland fire customers registering on GSA Advantage!® for the first time will see that the site directs state and local entities to a separate registration form (after selecting the “State Government” option).
 If you register as a “State Government,” you will only be able to place online orders from select Multiple Award Schedule programs open to state and local governments under Cooperative Purchasing and Disaster Recovery.

-In order to place online orders for items in the GSA Wildland Fire Program, you need to register as a federal agency.
+To place online orders for items in the GSA Wildland Fire Program, you must register as a federal agency.
 Select the Department of Agriculture as the agency and the Forest Service as the bureau.
-After that you will be able to place orders online for the wildland fire supplies in the GSA Wildland Fire Program, using your Activity Address Code.
+You will then be able to place orders online for wildland fire supplies in the GSA Wildland Fire Program, using your Activity Address Code.

 If you want to purchase online from the Cooperative Purchasing or Disaster Recovery programs using your state/local credit card, you can open an additional GSA Advantage account using a different email address.
-In this case, you would register as a State Government and would be able to purchase online with your purchase card (Cooperative Purchasing and Disaster Recovery).
-You would then have two GSA Advantage accounts; one using your AAC to purchase wildland fire program items (GSA Global Supply) and one to purchase Cooperative Purchasing or Disaster Recovery program items using your purchase card.
+In this case, you register as a state government and are able to purchase online with your purchase card (Cooperative Purchasing and Disaster Recovery).
+You would then have two GSA Advantage accounts; one using your AAC to purchase wildland fire program items (GSA Global Supply), and one to purchase Cooperative Purchasing or Disaster Recovery program items using your purchase card.

 Additional information regarding the Cooperative Purchasing and Disaster Recovery programs is available at Programs for State and Local Governments.